avinetworks/ansible-role-avicontroller/readme.md

 Using this module you are able to install the Avi Vantage Controlller, to your system.
 However, minimum requirements must be met.

+> **Warning:**
+This Ansible role is not meant to be ran repeatedly on the host.
+It's meant for deployment only.
+Once deployed the configuration for Avi is managed by Avi.

 ## Requirements

 Requires Docker to be installed.
 We have created `avinetworks.docker` to install Docker on a host.
 Please run that role first, or manually install Docker.